bitrix24/b24restdocs/api-reference/common/events/on-app-uninstall.md

 >
 > Who can subscribe: any user

-The `onAppUnistall` event is triggered when an application is uninstalled.
+The `onAppUninstall` event is triggered when an application is uninstalled.

 ## Event Parameters: